team-for-awesome/make-a-difference-now/README.md

 - Share
     - Share and borrow tools
     - Provide services for and consume services from your neighbours
+- Use your skill for good
+    - Stick to a strict code of work ethics
+    - Give your knowledge and skill free for good causes

 ## Nature
 - Remove Trash
     - Abstain from buying anything when possible